what-martial-art-should-i-learn

 Cons: If you want to do Muay Thai, you have to be ready to fight.
 A good teacher will bring you in slowly and steadily, but there’s no gold medal for doing memorized forms in Muay Thai.

 Krav Maga: Krav Maga is a martial art with origins in the Israeli military.
-Its goal was to combine the most practical and effective components from other martial arts, in a system that could be learned quickly by soldiers.
+Its goal was to combine the most practical and effective components from other martial arts, in a system that soldiers could learn quickly.

 Today, Krav Maga is one of the most effective martial arts for self-defense.
 This is a martial art more characterized by its philosophy and training style than by specific techniques.

 Pros: Krav Maga is one of the most effective martial arts for self-defense.
-In addition to practical, real-world techniques, students are trained in scenarios that recreate the conditions of a real confrontation, such as defending against multiple attackers or disarming weapons.
+In addition to practical, real-world techniques, students train in scenarios that recreate the conditions of a real confrontation.
+This includes exercises like defending against multiple attackers or disarming weapons.

 Cons: Krav Maga can be intense, but practitioners aren’t as suited for competition environments, or real fights against trained fighters.

-Whether you’re looking for self-defense, new fitness challenges, or competition in tournaments, there’s a martial art out there that’s perfect for you.
+Whether you’re looking for self-defense, physical fitness, or tournament competition, there’s a martial art out there that’s perfect for you.
 Remember to do your research, visit different schools, and try a class or two before making a decision.

-I hope you found this guide useful, and feel free to reach out on Instagram if you’d like to chat more about what martial art you should learn.
+I hope you found this guide useful, and feel free to reach out on Instagram to chat more about what martial art to learn.
 Ultimately, you should pick the one that feels right to you, and remember, the journey doesn’t have to end there!